-One of the most serious but not common types of Cancer is Melanoma.
-It is serious because it often spreads.
+One of the most serious but least common types of cancer is Melanoma.
+It is serious because it spreads rapidly.
 If you are exposed to the sun for a longer period of time, you are more prone to this type of cancer.
 The probability of Melanoma occurring is higher in women under 18 yrs.
 The most effective way to prevent this type of cancer is avoiding sunburn.

-A form of Cancer that usually arises when pigment-producing-cells which are called melanocytes mutate and becomes cancerous cells.
-Most pigment cells are found in skin but this type of cancer also occur in the eyes as well as other parts of the body.
-It has been found that this type of cancer is rare in people having the darker complexion.
+A form of cancer that usually arises when pigment-producing-cells called melanocytes to mutate and become cancerous cells.
+Most pigment cells are found in the skin but this type of cancer also occurs in the eyes as well as other parts of the body.
+It has been found that this type of cancer is rare in people having a dark complexion.
 It is serious because it is more likely to spread or metastasize.
-Although, it can take place in any part of the body, certain areas are more prone to it.
-For example, in men, it mostly affects chest and the back whereas women’s legs are more vulnerable to it.
+Although it can take place in any part of the body, certain areas are more prone to it.
+For example, in men, it mostly affects the chest and the back whereas women’s legs are more vulnerable to it.
 Neck and face are other common areas.

 What are the stages?

 The stages of cancer tell how far the cancerous cells have spread and what kind of treatment is suitable.
 There are five stages of melanoma as well:

 Stage 0: In this stage, the cancerous cells are only in the outermost layer of the skin.

 Stage 1: Here the cells are up to 2 mm thick but they do not spread to other parts like lymph nodes, or other areas as well.
 It may or may not be ulcerated.

 Stage 2: With this stage, the condition starts worsening.
 The cells start spreading to other parts and it may also be ulcerated.